MikeyMoore/DBCminiQueryChallenge/README.md

 # miniQuery challenge

-##Learning Competencies
-- Create modular code in Javascript.
-- Implement css selector library in Javascript.
-- Implement DOM manipulation library in Javascript.
-- Implement event dispatch library in Javascript.
-- Implement http requests library in Javascript.
-- Understand and reimplement jQuery as a toolbelt that collects various libraries.

 ##Summary
 [jQuery](http://jquery.com/) is a very popular Javascript toolbelt.
 It is a collection of tools, each tool allows you to do a very specific job, for example: